 About Abbvie Inc.

 AbbVie is vying for dominance in the world of medications.
-The firm discovers, develops, and commercializes both biopharmaceutical and small molecule drugs, with a focus on autoimmune diseases, hepatitis C, HIV, and other ailments.
-Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 65% of AbbVie's sales and is the world's top-selling prescription drug.
-Other key products include cancer treatment Imbruvica and hepatitis C drug Viekira.
-The firm has 11 facilities making products that are available globally.
-After the expiration of Humira's compound patent protection in late 2016, the R&D firm is looking for the next big thing.
+The firm develops and commercializes biopharmaceutical and small molecule drugs, with a focus on immunology, oncology, virology, and neuroscience.
+Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 60% of sales and is the world's top-selling prescription drug.
+Other key products include cancer treatment Imbruvica and hepatitis C drug Mavyret.
+Products are sold globally, but the US is AbbVie's largest market.
+With the pending expiration of Humira's patent protection, AbbVie is looking for the next big thing.
+It might have found it with its agreement to buy Allergan for $63 billion in 2019.

-AbbVie collects 65% of its sales from the US.
+AbbVie collects about two-thirds of sales from the US.
 Key foreign markets include Brazil, Canada, France, Germany, Italy, Japan, the Netherlands, Spain, and the UK.
-The company also has R&D facilities in Germany and has a goal of expanding in emerging markets.

 Sales and Marketing

-As AbbVie faced the patent expirations of many of its top sellers between 2011 and 2016 (Aluvia, TriCor, Niaspan, Humira), having a strong R&D focus was key to AbbVie's continued success.
-The company has more than 60 compounds or indications in the pipeline, including treatments in immunology, oncology, neuroscience, hepatitis C, chronic kidney disease, and women's health.
-If any one of those reaches the market, the risky development process will pay off for the research pharmaceuticals company.
-The company plans to keep adding to its pipeline through strategic licensing deals and partnerships.
+Facing the patent expiration of top-selling drug Humira, AbbVie is focused on maintaining a strong R&D pipeline.
+The company has more than 60 compounds or indications in the pipeline, including treatments in immunology, oncology, neuroscience, cystic fibrosis, and women's health.
+If candidates successfully reach the market, the expensive and often risky pharmaceutical development process pays off for the company.
+Recent product approvals include hepatitis C treatment Mavyret (2017), myeloid leukemia drug Venclexta (2018) and endometriosis medication Orilissa (2018).
+AbbVie plans to keep adding to its research programs through strategic licensing deals and partnerships.

-Thanks to years of revenue growth, the company plans to invest some $2.5 billion in capital projects in the US; it is also exploring the expansion of certain domestic facilities.
+Thanks to years of revenue growth, the company in 2018 announced a five-year plan to invest some $2.5 billion in capital projects in the US; it is also exploring the expansion of certain domestic facilities.

 Mergers and Acquisitions